 Dry, rocky Pag island is perfect terrain for grazing sheep and locals know just what to do with sheep milk.
 Pag cheese is a prized delicacy throughout Croatia with a rich, pungent flavor that's impossible to forget.
 The Gligora company produces much Pag cheese and offers daily tours of their production facilities.
 Tour, taste and buy!
 Browse my online Pag island guide.

 Visit Plitvice Lakes National Park

 Plitvice Lakes is a natural wonder that is one of the highlights of Croatia.
 The sixteen azur lakes linked by dozens of cascades makes for a memorable visit any time of the year and it's only two hours by car from Zadar.
-Visit Plitvice independently or take an organized tour.
+Visit Plitvice independently or take an organized tour to Plitvice Lakes.
 Read up on why you must visit Plitvice Lakes.